Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

 :point_right: If a line needs to be deleted, just press the *remove* icon (:heavy_multiplication_x:) in its right side.

 ##### Adding a set of products
 To include a set of products, press the *Add Products* button.
-When including the products from the Add Products page, the Administrator has many possibilities:
+When including the products from the *Add Products* page, the Administrator has many possibilities:
 - ###### **Filter by Product Name**
 The Administrator types any part of the product name and presses the *Search* button.
 In the results area, there will be displayed all the products which have the given text as part os their names.
-Then, by marking the checkbox beside each desired product, they are ready to compose the products items list.
-To do this, simply press the Add button.
+Then, by marking the checkbox beside each desired product, they are ready to compose the product items list.
+To do this, simply press the *Add* button.
-The next step is to provide quantities and prices.
+The next step is to provide quantities and prices, as explained when adding one at a time products.

 - ###### **Filter by Product Family**
 Filter the products by selecting a Family, so only the products belonging to the selected family are displayed in the results list.